webSchoolComputerTraining/SCTResolusi2020/README.md

 # SCTResolusi2020
-Repository for plaining this year
+Resolusi for plaining this year